dlmayfield/Muscle-Model/README.md

 # Muscle-Model
-MATLAB code and app that implements a Hill-type muscle model to simulate fixed-end contractions.
+MATLAB app that implements a Hill-type muscle model created in Simulink to simulate fixed-end contractions.